 With a hierarchy instead, we voluntarily step back and allow the higher-status individuals to serve themselves first.

 However, Simon Sinek says, that higher status comes at a price, and it’s this price that our current society often forgets.

 The price for high status is to defend the group.

 The alpha males of the tribe, the strongest of the group and brimming with serotonin, should indeed be the first to rush toward danger and protect the rest of the group.

-And that’s why we give them first choice of mate: if they die early from the threats we want to keep their genes in the group.
+And that’s why we give them the first choice of mate: if they die early from the threats we want to keep their genes in the group.

 The group is not stupid or irrational, we don’t give them all the perks for nothing.

 That wouldn’t be fair.

 This is a bit of a naive interpretation of evolutionary psychology, to be honest.
 Sinek seems to describe some sort of “group selection” where people behave rationally and collaboratively to maximize the group’s return.

 But that is not the case.

 That’s why we get angry about huge severance payments of many executives: they took the perks and the money but did not offer any protection.
 They actually often do just the opposite: they sacrifice their people to boost their interests.

 Fame and financial wealth should be a byproduct of alpha status, not a way to achieve it.

 The rank of office, says Simon Sinek, is not what makes a leader.
 Leadership is the choice to serve others with or without any formal rank.

-Those who want to enjoy the leaders’ perks without fulfilling the obligations are, by definition, weak leaders.
+Those who want to enjoy the leaders’ perks without fulfilling their obligations are, by definition, weak leaders.

-True leaders are the ones who rise through the ranks because they fulfill their obligations and the tribe offers them the higher status.
+True leaders are the ones who rise through the ranks because they fulfill their obligations and the tribe offers them a higher status.

-It’s obvious then why good leaders do well for their tribes in hard times, says Sinek: it’s because their people willingly commit to see them, their tribe and their company grow strong.
+It’s obvious then why good leaders do well for their tribes in hard times, says Sinek: it’s because their people willingly commit to seeing them, their tribe, and their company grow strong.

 Leadership is the choice to serve other with or without the formal rank